3tternp/Acunetix4linux/README.md

 # Acunetix4linux

-# important Notice for Users
+# Important Notice for Users

-Run this script as a root user
+Run this script as a root user chmod +x acunetix.sh

-# Before Installation be sure you have installed docker and it's components

-After all fulfillment run the script as

-bash acunetix.sh
+./acunetix.sh

 choose options

 1. New installation

-2. change default credential
+2. Change the default credential

- **NOTE: TO change Default credential you need to provide docker name such that you can change your Acunetix default credential**
+ **NOTE: TO change the Default credential, you need to provide the Docker name such that you can change your Acunetix default credential.**
 **Default Credential**